cnaez/deutsch-or-not/README.md

    npm install
     ```
 3. **Set Up Environment Variables**:

     Create a .env.local file in the root directory and add your environment variables.
-For example:

-     ```bash
-   npm install
-    ```
 4. **Run the Development Server**: